Hotel Accident Claim *

 - Car Park Accidents *

-Some of the most common hotel accidents are:
+Some of the most common hotel accidents where a hotel may be held liable are:

 The most common cause of hotel accidents * is wet floors which have not been cleaned up by employees of the hotel.
 Any spillages on a floor should be cleaned up immediately or a wet floor sign should be put down to warn people of the potential hazard.